 OTHER IMPORTANT INFO

-- The current schedule changes are temporary and will be evaluated weekly.
-We will continue to communicate regularly via email, social media, and our website.
+Schedule changes are temporary and will be evaluated regularly.
+We will continue to communicate via email, social media, and our website.

 The following resources will be helpful as you seek to stay abreast of the latest developments:

 - The Center for Disease Control and Prevention: cdc.gov/coronavirus/2019